akojo/clutch/README.md

 parameters in the same query, I wouldn't recommend trying to do that unless you really want to confuse your readers.

-For a small number of parameters, it is a bit inconvenient to always write the extra braces, so Clutch supports binding anonymous and positional parameters also as varargs:
+For a small number of parameters it is a bit inconvenient to always write the extra braces, so Clutch supports binding anonymous and positional parameters also as varargs: